Iris potaninii: Range

 It is also found in China, in the provinces of Gansu, Qinghai, Sichuan and Xizang.

-It is also though to be found in Mongolia, and Tibet.
+It is also thought to be found in Mongolia, and Tibet.

 Habitat

 It grows on the rocky, gravelly or stony slopes, on dry hillsides, of mountains.

 They can be found at an altitude of 3200–5000 m above sea level.

 Conservation

 The iris is listed as 'rare', in Red Data Book of the Altai region.
 One colony of the iris is protected within Daursky Nature Reserve (in Chita Oblast, Russia).